 The Big Thing We Learned.

-The big lesson learned this year was this: Henceforth, we shall spend all future Christmas holidays at home!
+The big lesson learned this year was this: Henceforth, we shall spend all coming Christmas holidays at home!

 Home is the place to be, at least for us, on Christmas.